Business Analyst Resume Example

 You want to highlight both technical and analytical skills-think Excel, SQL, SAP, Power BI, and data visualization.
 Don’t forget soft skills like problem-solving and communication.

 Listing around 6-10 core skills keeps things focused.
 I stick to what I actually use-no filler.
-This wraps up the essentials for a standout supply chain analyst resume.
+This wraps up the essentials for a standout supply chain analyst resume, and you can further strengthen your application with a cover letter tailored to the role.

 Your experience section needs to show more than just your daily tasks.
 You want to highlight impact, results, and the tools you use.